Chapter 29:

 “What?!”
 I shot back to the voice.

-Of course there wasn’t; it was a dream.
+There was no answer; I didn't know why I'd expected anything from a dream.
 I turned my attention back to my book, planning to put it away on the shelf and maybe mess around with the dream phone for a little bit.

 The book didn’t exist.
 There was nothing in my hands.